Constitution of South Carolina: Article XI

 Article XI creates the State Board of Education and the position of State Superintendent of Education.
 A provision also provides that the General Assembly fund schools within the state.
 The State Supreme Court held in 1999 that the Constitution required a "minimally adequate" education to be granted to children in the case of Abbeville County School District v.
 South Carolina (335 S.C.
 58 (1999)).
 Subsequent rulings in the case determined that the General Assembly continued to unconstitutionally underfund poorer, rural, districts, but those rulings were later overturned.
 Article XI also contains a version of the Blaine Amendment, as do many other state constitutions.
-In the wake of the Suprme Court's ruling in Espinoza v.
+In the wake of the Supreme Court's ruling in Espinoza v.
 Montana Department of Revenue, conservative legal commentators suggested these provisions may be unconstitutional.

 Prior to 1973, Article XI was much more extensive.
 For example, Article XI, Section 7 required racial segregation in schools: "Separate schools shall be provided for children of the white and colored races, and no child of either race shall ever be permitted to attend a school provided for children of the other race."
 This provision was effectively rendered invalid by Brown v.
 Board of Education.
 One of the cases that was combined into Brown was a South Carolina case, Briggs v.
 Elliott.
 Article XI, Section 7 is removed from the current text of the constitution.